Documentation

 C. No Endpoints Configured

-# Error: "No endpoints configured"
+Error: "No endpoints configured"

-# Cause: Missing IPAWS_CAP_FEED_URLS and zone codes
+Cause: Missing IPAWS feed URLs and/or zone codes

 sudo systemctl restart eas-station-poller.service